H. Peter Anvin

-Hans Peter Anvin (12 January 1972), also known as hpa, is a Swedish-American computer programmer who has contributed to free and open-source software projects.
+Hans Peter Anvin (born 12 January 1972), also known as hpa, is a Swedish-American computer programmer who has contributed to free and open-source software projects.
 Anvin is the originator of SYSLINUX, Linux Assigned Names and Numbers Authority (LANANA), and various Linux kernel features.

 History

 Peter Anvin grew up in Västerås, Sweden.
 He moved to the United States in 1988, as a teenager, when his father moved to Chicago.